-AY entered Dr. Caryle's reception room, Bud, his children by his first marriage, had held tight in the grip of an awful tension.
-It was impossible for her to answer the invitation to relax of the chair where she sat until the doctor was ready to
+AY entered Dr. Caryle's reception room, held tight in the grip of an awful tension.
+It was impossible for her to answer the invitation to relax of the chair where she sat until the doctor was ready to see her.

 This visit was the last, she knew.
 She had seen four other doctors, and they had been unable to tell her what she wanted to learn.
 Dr. Caryle was her last hope.

 No doubt, they had done their best, those other doctors, but they had failed to reassure Kay.
 It was no comfort to find them unwilling to commit themselves beyond the conjecture that the chances were ninety out of a hundred against her child being anything but normal.
-It was no comfort,
+It was no comfort, at all.

 "Your memory seems remarkably clear," one doctor had said to her, "but it only gives me a confused picture of your father's symptoms.
 I'm afraid to make a positive diagnosis on such slender clues.
 Actually, I cannot even be sure your father was insane.
-Now, if I had a case history-'
+Now, if I had a case history-"

-"But," Kay had said, "I've already explained how we travelled all over the country-how impossible it would be to collect the data for a case historyhonesty to you-I'm not sure."
+"But," Kay had said, "I've already explained how we travelled all over the country-how impossible it would be to collect the data for a case history-"